mah-kamran/Company_Name/README.md

 2. The growth in the number of companies over the time
 3. A quick analysis of domain postfix in the website address of the companies
 4. A quick analysis of the distribution of employees based on company/location
-5. Correlation between the size of the companies and found year
+5. Correlation between the size of the companies and founded year
+6. A quick analysis on the repetition of words in the name of the companies